ctron/garage-door/README.md

 However, the downside is that it considers itself a toolbox for implementing an OIDC provider, which sounds great, but also brings quite a lot of complexities due to its goal to be agnostic to all kinds of dependencies.
 And some of the important parts are bring-your-own.

+Actually this project makes use of `oxide-auth`.
+It's a very opinionated setup of it, adding some OpenID Connect features.